splunk/deep-learning-toolkit/docs/user/runtime/base.md

 ### 6. Test Model (DLTK > Search)
 Select the test dataset by partitioning the data again, for example using `... | sample partitions=10 seed=42 | where partition_number>=7` or simply using new data with the time picker in search.
-This time apply the model on the test dataset, for example using ` ... | compute algorithm="Your cool new algorithm" environment="Docker" method="apply" fields="source,sourcetype,count" feature_variables="source,sourcetype" model_name="my_first_dltk_model"`
+This time apply the model on the test dataset, for example using ` ... | compute algorithm="Grid Search SVM Regressor" environment="Docker" method="apply" fields="source,sourcetype,count" feature_variables="source,sourcetype" model_name="my_first_dltk_model"`
 In the case of errors check the job inspector and the search.log, noting that you may need to return to stage 3 to update the code.
 Additionally, if you have access to splunk `_internal`logs, you can also search in DLTK for `index=_internal sourcetype=dltk` to see if any deployment issues exist.
 To evaluate and score your model, you can use the `... | score` command from MLTK to evaluate the accuracy of the model using relevant metrics, for example a classification report or confusion matrix for a classification algorithm or R squared and RMSE for a regression or forecast algorithm.
 Alternatively, you can also do the scoring in your notebook.
 ### 7. Iterate, Refine or Retrain Model (DLTK > Search or DLTK > Algorithms > Editor > Jupyter Lab)